TickTeam/guide-tt/ios_app/4_how_should_i_do_if_i_forgot_my_password.md

 ### How should I do if I forgot my password?
-1.Click “Forgot Password” in the page you sign in.
+1.Click “Forgot Password” in the page you sign in TickTick.

 2.Enter your email address in the next page.